-The Autism Society Inland Empire is excited to partner with Air Hollywood, WAPADH and Autism Speaks in offering a special event to assist families with Autism in gaining the confidence, comfort, and enjoyment of air travel.
+The Autism Society Inland Empire is excited to partner with Air Hollywood and WAPADH in offering a special event to assist families with Autism in gaining the confidence, comfort, and enjoyment of air travel.
 For just $10 per person, Open Sky for Autism allows for vital acclimation, repetition, and supervision during a commercial airport and passenger flight simulation.
 Lunch is included!
 The program features: Airport Arrival, Ticketing, Check-in, and Baggage Check, TSA Security Screening, Departure Lounge and Boarding, In-Flight Simulation, Deboarding, and Lunch and Refreshments!

 Volunteers needed!
 We are looking for volunteers, for one or both of the dates, with experience communicating with individuals along the ASD spectrum to supervise and monitor stations along our aviation experience, be ‘passengers’ imbedded within the experience, and be TSA ‘agents’ (uniforms provided) screening families before they ‘board.’
 Lunch and T-shirts will be provided to all participating volunteers.
 Click here for volunteer info.